 Southwest Preparatory School (SWPS) fully intends to continue the Transformation Reform Model after the funding ends at the end of the TIPPS grant.
 In three years, programs, climate and culture changes will be in place.
-Expectations for high performance with rewards will be part of the fabric of the new policies and procedures and the Fortheast campus will have rebranded itself in the eye of the public as the vocational charter school in San Antonio.
+Expectations for high performance with rewards will be part of the fabric of the new policies and procedures and the Northwest campus will have rebranded itself in the eye of the public as the vocational charter school in San Antonio.
 The new school cannot go back to pre transformation but instead will have the infrastructure to support the new transformation by 1). attracting new students who are not at-risk and are motivated to have a jump start on a vocation driving higher graduation rates and higher weighted ADA to financially support many of the changes 2). generating new revenue with the new non- profit, Southwest Preparatory School Education Foundation, created earlier this year, will be generating between \$300,000-\$500,000 per year by following the Benevon (www.benevon.com) approach to creating sustainable funding using their four step model.
-Staff will be trained in the 2010-2011 school year to start this process 3), due to the efficacy of the Transformation, some positions may no longer be necessary as positive changes to the school climate become embedded, thus scaling down of some of positions may be practical, without impacting performance outcomes and eliminating entirely the grant administration staff.
+3). due to the efficacy of the Transformation, some positions may no longer be necessary as positive changes to the school climate become embedded, thus scaling down of some of positions may be practical, without impacting performance outcomes and eliminating entirely the grant administration staff.

-The Southeast campus sustainability of this model will remain intact because of our high retention rate among teachers and staff (this year it was 95%).
+The Northwest campus sustainability of this model will remain intact because of our high retention rate among teachers and staff (this year it was 86%)

-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mail/FAX on by of TEA.